LordBayaz/Immutable-Finder/README.md

 # Immutable-Finder
-Immutable File/Process Finder

-Velociraptor Hunt (.yaml)
-Python script for standalone

-Searches for files with the immutable bit set, this is rare on Linux.
-Then searches /proc/ for running processes containing those files.
+Immutable.py searches the file system for files with immutable flag set - then searches /proc for any being used in running processes
+Immutable.sh is a shell script that checks for immutable flags set on running processes in /proc Immutable.yaml is a UAC config file ir_triage.yaml is a UAC profile updated with Immutable.yaml